Mikejo5000/vsts-docs-pr/release-notes/2017/sep-15-team-services.md

 <img src="_img/09_15_26.png"; alt="Keyboard shortcuts in work item form" style="border:1px solid Silver; display: block; margin: auto;" />

-### Strip HTML tags in work item grids
+### HTML tags stripped in work item grids

 Based on customer feedback, we have updated the behavior of multi-line text fields in work item grids to remove HTML formatting.
 When added as a column to the grid, multi-line text fields will now display as plain text.

 <img src="_img/09_15_05.png"; alt="Strip HTML tags" style="border:1px solid Silver; display: block; margin: auto;" />

-### Add filtering to the Process and Fields pages in the Process admin
+### Filtering to the Process and Fields pages in the Process admin

 The list of process and fields in the **Process** admin pages can be quite long.
 To quicker find the process or field you are looking for we have added a text filter to these pages.